-THREAT & WEAKNESS - The age and condition of the housing stock has a further impact of limiting the tax revenues of the region's various units of government.
+Threat & Weakness - The age and condition of the housing stock has a further impact of limiting the tax revenues of the region's various units of government.
 The assessed valuation of property in southeast Kansas is extremely low when compared to the state as a whole.
 As a result, there is a general inability of many communities in southeast Kansas to raise the necessary revenues to conduct programs aimed at enhancing the economy of the community.

-THREAT & WEAKNESS -- This lack of capital has caused, or added to, many severe problems in the physical infrastructure of the district.
+Threat & Weakness -- This lack of capital has caused, or added to, many severe problems in the physical infrastructure of the district.
 The lack of a viable funding base seriously affects all aspects of the physical infrastructure.
 The deficiencies in the public utilities, especially the water supply, waste water treatment and solid waste disposal facilities, have been strongly impacted by the attitudes and voting habits of "fixed income" elderly populations of the various jurisdictions within the district.
 Local governments have infrequently been capable of financing the costs of construction and maintenance of most public utilities with the aid of state and federal grant programs.

-THREAT -- With dwindling federal grant resources, southeast Kansas is facing some menacing problems in funding public utilities that meet the required standards of the Kansas Department of Health & Environment.
+Threat -- With dwindling federal grant resources, southeast Kansas is facing some menacing problems in funding public utilities that meet the required standards of the KDHE.

-STRENGTH & THREAT - Generally speaking, the district has an adequate distribution and supply of gas and electricity.
-Some problems are in the distribution of potable water to the cities and particularly to the rural areas.
+Strength & Threat - Generally speaking, the district has an adequate distribution and supply of gas and electricity.
+Improvements have been made to the distribution of potable water to the cities and particularly to the rural areas.
 The district is facing its most severe public utility problems in wastewater treatment facilities.
 There are still some communities that do not have wastewater facilities despite the fact that the soils of southeast Kansas generally restrict the use of septic tanks.